Qolore7/moonshadow/README.md

 ## Downloading and Installing

 The download and installation process can take a little while (an hour or more) depending on your system specs.
-Wabbajack will calculate the amount of threads it will use at the start of the installation.
-To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD.
+For optimal speed, it is advised to install Wabbajack and the modlist to an SSD.

-1. Create a folder for the modist outside of any default Windows folders called "Moonshadow" (I recommend _C:\Games\Moonshadow_)
+1. Create a folder for the modist outside of any default Windows folders called **Moonshadow** (I recommend `C:\Games\Moonshadow`)
-2. Download the latest release of `Moonshadow` from the [Nexus](https://www.nexusmods.com/skyrimspecialedition/mods/85896) page and extract the .wabbajack file from the archive to your _Wabbajack_ folder
+2. Download the latest release of `Moonshadow` from the [Nexus](https://www.nexusmods.com/skyrimspecialedition/mods/85896) page and extract the **.wabbajack** file from the archive to your `Wabbajack` folder
 3. Launch the Wabbajack app
-4. In the `Target Modlist` box, select the .wabbajack file you downloaded in the previous step
+4. In the **Target Modlist** box, select the .wabbajack file you downloaded in the previous step
-5. In the `Modlsit Installation Location` box, select the _Moonshadow_ folder you created in the first step
+5. In the **Modlist Installation Location** box, select the `Moonshadow` folder you created in the first step
-  * The Resource Download Location box should automatically fill in _Moonshadow\Downloads_, but you can move this folder to a different drive if are low on space
+  * The Resource Download Location box should automatically fill in `Moonshadow\Downloads`, but you can move this folder to a different drive if are low on space
 6. Click the Go/Begin button and wait for Wabbajack to finish

 ## Problems with Wabbajack

 There are a lot of different scenarios where Wabbajack will produce an error.
 I recommend re-running Wabbajack before posting anything.
-Wabbajack will continue where it left off so you lose no progress.
+Wabbajack will continue where it left off so you won't lose any progress.

-Seriously, simply retrying the Wabbajack download fixes most problems.

-**Wabbajack could not find my game folder**:

-Wabbajack will not work with non-English and non-Steam versions of the game.
+**REMINDER:** This list does not work with non-English and non-Steam versions of the game.

 If you have any other installation issues, I may need to update the list.
 Please drop by the [Viva New Vegas](https://discord.gg/DhX5S27) Discord server to report any errors!